 Eduardo Chillida was a Spanish Basque sculptor famous for his larger than life abstract works.

 At their best, his works suggest moving and tension despite being massive metal structures.
-Chillida’s work is installed all over the world, including commissions from the Office of the Federal Chancellor in Berlin, the Unesco headquarters in Paris, the ThyssenKrupp building in Düsseldorf, and in a courtyard at the World Bank office in Washington.
+Chillida’s work is installed all over the world, including commissions from the Office of the Federal Chancellor in Berlin, the Unesco headquarters in Paris, the ThyssenKrupp building in Düsseldorf, and a courtyard at the World Bank office in Washington.

 Wind Comb is a collection of 3 sculptures that overlooks the Bay of San Sebastian.
 Each sculpture weighs 10 tons and has wave-driven outlets for air and water.
 The impressive steel sculpture showcases the fierceness of the sea and the strength of the iron structures.